- Crucible Final Deliverables

 I then set up a very simple Parent Page for the document (these used to be called Master pages).
 This page only has a reserved space for the Footer (which will be the page number and the contributor’s name).

-Master pages can be incredibly powerful in InDesign, but also frustrating and confusing.
-Often I have found students prefer simply copy and pasting existing pages to tinkering with a Master.
-The benefit of Master pages is that if you make a change to one page it will effect every page of that type.
+Parent pages can be incredibly powerful in InDesign, but also frustrating and confusing.
+Often I have found students prefer simply copy and pasting existing pages to tinkering with a Parent.
+The benefit of Parent pages is that if you make a change to one page it will effect every page of that type.

 One thing I learned from last time we did this was to pay special attention to paragraph styles as we are developing the document.
 Paragraph styles are an essential part of professional editing and technical documentation, since you are basically “tagging” (coding) information so that it can be processed en masse.
 For our project, we will be using paragraph styles to automate making a table of contents.